 Adopting a Pet

 Make your new best friend a rescue pet, they are the best breed!
 Cats and dogs of various ages and sizes are available through the Stone County SPCA.
-Browse online or come to our shelter to meet our pets.
-Our online pet list is updated weekly.
+Come to our shelter to meet our pets.

 Making a Donation